Cessna 206: Cessna 207

 The Model 207 was a seven- and later eight-seat development of the 206, achieved by stretching the design further by 45 in to allow space for more seats.
 The nose section was extended 18 in by adding a constant-section nose baggage compartment between the passenger compartment and the engine firewall; the aft section was extended by 27 in by inserting a constant-area section in the fuselage area just aft of the aft wing attach point.
 Thus the propeller's ground clearance was unaffected by the change (the nosewheel had moved forward the same distance as the propeller), but the tail moved aft relative to the mainwheel position, which made landing (without striking the tailskid on the runway) a greater challenge.
-The move gave that airplane a larger turning radius, since the distance between mainwheels and nosewheel increased by 18 in but the nosewheel's maximum allowed deflection was not increased.
+The move gave the 207 a larger turning radius, since the distance between mainwheels and nosewheel increased by 18 in but the nosewheel's maximum allowed deflection was not increased.

 The 207 was introduced as a 1969 model featuring a Continental IO-520-F engine of 300 hp.
 A turbocharged version was equipped with a TSIO-520-G of the same output.

 At the beginning of production the model was called a Cessna 207 "Skywagon", but in 1977 the name was changed to "Stationair 7".
 1977 also saw a change of engine on the turbocharged version to a Continental TSIO-520-M producing 310 hp – the same engine used in the TU206 of the same vintage.

 The 207 added a seat in 1980 and was then known as the "Stationair 8".
 Production of the 207 was completed in 1984, just two years before U206 production halted.
 A total of 626 Cessna 207s were manufactured.

 The Cessna Model 207 has been popular with air taxi companies, particularly on short runs where its full seating capacity could be used.
 Very few of these aircraft have seen private use.